-80. The duty to transfer into local authority accommodation does not apply to a child or young person who has been arrested for either breach of bail or on a warrant not backed for bail.
-Instead, the child or young person must be detained in police custody until they can be produced to a court.40
+80. The duty to transfer into local authority accommodation does not apply to a child who has been arrested for either breach of bail or on a warrant not backed for bail.
+Instead, the child must be detained in police custody until they can be produced to a court.47